 ST JAMES' GLEBE - Edgecliff.
-The Glebe was granted to the church in King St, Sydney in September, 1842 and totalled some 29 acres (11.7 ha.) and bordered by Glenmore, New South Head, Ocean, Jersey Roads and Trumper Park.
+The Glebe was granted to the church in King St, Sydney in September, 1842 and totalled some 29 acres (11.7 ha.) and bordered by Glenmore, New South Head, Ocean and Jersey Roads and Trumper Park.
 The land was subdivided and given over to others generally under 99 year leases developed from the 1850's.
 Those that exist in Herbert Rd, Cameron and Great Thorne Sts are mostly original terrace and free standing houses built in the latter half of the 19th century.
 The development consequent on the Eastern Suburbs Railway destroyed the commercial streetscape including the Horbury Hunt McLean's Butchery previously on the corner of McLean Street.
 The Edgecliff Preparatory School was originally located there.

 ST JOSEPH'S CHURCH - Albert St, Edgecliff.
 A Roman Catholic church was erected in 1866 but the present structure, of early English Gothic style, dates from 1874 it is ministered by Franciscan Friars.
 It is said that the Church largely attended to the spiritual needs of the many serving girls of Irish extraction attached to the large homes in the area.